Spanish Rice (Easy, Delicious, The BEST!)

 - Chicken broth (or stock) + tomato sauce (or puree).
 These two ingredients constitute the liquid in which your rice will cook.
 So much more flavorful that plain water!

 - Herbs + spices.
 For even more flavor!
-Namely, you'll need chili powder, cumin, garlic salt, and dried oregano.
+Namely, you'll need chili powder, cumin, garlic salt, and dried oregano for your Spanish Rice seasoning.

 Here's the thing.
-Over the years, I've had rather inconsistent results when cooking this dish.
-But the good news is I FINALLY FIGURED OUT WHY.
+Years ago, I had rather inconsistent results when cooking Spanish Rice.
+But the good news is I FIGURED OUT WHY.
 Drumroll, please...

 But instead of just cooking the rice in water with a bit of salt and possibly butter, you're going to make this Mexican-inspired version by cooking the rice in a combo of chicken broth and tomato sauce.